 The internet’s browser of choice, among other options, is Chrome, as it is used by 62.57% of desktop/laptop internet users.
 You should always use the latest version of the browser because it will always have the fastest and best security, even without a plugin or browser extension.
 Though you can automatically update it, you can also do the update process manually!

 To manually update the Chrome browser is a straightforward and simple process.
 However, in some situations, the real-time update process fails.
 So this page will teach you the proper way, without browser plug-ins, third-party chrome extensions, or tools needed.

 Keep reading this page’s contents.
 Here we will be a helper to update the Chrome browser properly and fix Chrome update problems.
 This article is a part of our no video tutorial series.

 In this post, we’ll explore:

 How to Update Chrome Browser Manually

 In Chrome, the updates get downloaded in the background and are installed when you close and reopen the browser.
 However, if you don’t close your browser for a long time, you will notice the chrome menu icon will be changed to green, orange, or red.

 These default colors represent how many days a new update is available.
-Green means 2 days, Orange means 4 days, and red represents an update available for 7 days.
+For example, green means 2 days, Orange means 4 days, and red represents an update available for 7 days.

 In this situation, it may be in your preferences to update the browser manually.
-You can follow the step-by-step guide below to learn how to manually update the chrome browser.
+You can follow the step-by-step guide below to learn how to update the chrome browser manually.

 - Step 1: Open Chrome and go to this link: chrome://help/ (If you’re already using it, right-click on this and open to a new tab).